a-thind/IBDVar/README.md

 In the "Structural Variants" tab, the prioritised SV calls from the pipeline can be interactively explored using filters and an interactive data table.<br/><br/>
 SV tab features include:
 - "Files" box for uploading the prioritised list of SV calls (.tsv) file
-- interactive table of variants that can filtered, sorted, searched and downloaded as a TSV file.
+- <b>Interactive table</b> of variants that can filtered, sorted, searched and downloaded as a TSV file.
 - "Summary" tab providing summary statistics on the various counts of SV types and also the mean SV lengths.
-- filters panel containing checkboxes to filter the variants table by: SV type, chromosome number, precision of breakpoints of called SVs and genes of interest.
+- <b>Filters panel</b> containing checkboxes to filter the variants table by: SV type, chromosome number, precision of breakpoints of called SVs and genes of interest.
+<br/><br/>
 ![sv_tab (1)](https://user-images.githubusercontent.com/26285885/188453867-61f3e77d-2b45-48bb-980a-d589daad8d41.png)

 # Questions, Feature Requests, Bug Reports and Issues